mmottl/sqlite3-ocaml/README.md

 SQLite3-OCaml depends on `pkg-config` to locate and compile against an [SQLite3](http://www.sqlite.org) library.

-If the SQLite3 version is larger than or equal to 3.3.7, it is assumed that it supports [Run-Time Loadable Extensions](http://www.sqlite.org/loadext.html).
+If the SQLite3 version is greater than or equal to 3.3.7, it is assumed that it supports [Run-Time Loadable Extensions](http://www.sqlite.org/loadext.html).
-If this feature has been explicitly disabled in the library, the build will fail with:
+If this feature has been explicitly disabled in the library, building applications will fail with:

 ```
 Undefined symbols for architecture ...: